caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

-### DEVELOPER_GUIDE.md

 # Developer Guide - Directory Tree Generator

-This file explains in detail how the `generate_tree.sh` script works.
-It is a Bash script that generates a directory tree structure of a project, while ignoring files and folders listed in the `.gitignore` file.
+This document provides an in-depth explanation of how the `generate_tree.sh` script works.
+It is a Bash script that generates a directory tree structure of a project while ignoring files and folders listed in the `.gitignore` file.
+Additionally, the script can include the contents of each listed file in the output when the `--print-content` parameter is provided.

 ## How the Script Works